macropin/django-registration/README.rst

     python setup.py install

-Or if you'd prefer you can simply place the included ``registration`` directory somewhere on your Python path, or symlink to it from somewhere on your Python path; this is useful if you're working from a Git checkout.
+Or if you'd prefer you can simply place the included "registration" directory somewhere on your Python path, or symlink to it from somewhere on your Python path; this is useful if you're working from a Git checkout.